yakomaxa/molpath/README.md

 This is test branch to explore Peppy codes on Mac modified by sakuma.
 Function may be broken.

+2019/06/09

+* Extend (phi psi) to (phi psi omega), not well-checked.
+* Torque for omega is made so strong (x100 of phi psi).
+* Currently omega = 180.0f for external peptide.
+I need write custom phi psi omega reader.
+* "Out of range" for C-term residues prefab occurs.

+2019/06/08
 * Press P to dump xyz coordinates of N CA C O into Assets/Resources

 # molpath